Silica – exposure risk for engineered stone benchtop workers

 Controlling the risks

-To minimise your exposure to silica dust you should:
+It is important to minimise your exposure to silica dust.

 What to do if you are a worker

 If you work in an environment where you are exposed to silica dust, speak to your employer about how you can reduce your exposure.
-If you are concerned you have been exposed to silica dust, consult your doctor and ask for an assessment at a Thoracic Clinic.
+If you are concerned you have been exposed to silica dust, speak to your employer, contact MAQOHSC on 08 8204 9842, or consult your doctor and ask for an assessment at a Thoracic Clinic.
 Early detection and control of further exposure to silicosis is important and is likely to lead to better outcomes.